Strengthening the Next Generation

 The event focuses on safety and rules of the road, but we make sure it’s fun as well.
 Lunch and prizes also are on the agenda.

 Kids burn a lot of energy during summer vacation, so the Coquille Indian Tribe partners with the U.S. Department of Agriculture to provide tasty, nourishing meals.

 The Summer Food Program is a free service to children and youth of the whole community.
-The friendly staff of the Tribe’s Community Center at Kilkich welcomes all kids age 18 and under.
+The friendly staff of the Tribe’s Learning Center at Kilkich welcomes all kids age 18 and under.
 No application is required – just walk in.